 It is almost impossible for someone who is fleeing their country and seeking sanctuary to enter the UK legally.

 In fact every turn is ‘illegality’ and it’s this word that is so cleverly bandied around time after time.
 There is nothing illegal in claiming asylum, or being granted Refugee Status.
 The Government’s proposed new Borders Bill on asylum and refugees conflates seeking asylum with being an ‘illegal immigrant’.
-This leads to racism and hate crime against both refugees and asylum seekers trying to transition to refugee status.
+This leads to racism and hate crime against both refugees and people seeking asylum, trying to transition to refugee status.

 Here in Cumbria refugees have received a warm welcome into our communities, over many decades and most recently we have welcomed Syrians escaping the war to come and live in Cumbria.
 Sadly though, some have experienced hate crime and racial abuse.